 It would be a great honor if your class sent us pictures, drawings, letters, or any other thoughts about our play.
 We cannot thank you enough for them - and neither can our performers!
-Seeing a play can be a truly memorable experience!
-What was your favorite part of seeing a live play?

 Address:

 BRIGHT STAR THEATRE 136 ROUND TOP RD.
 ASHEVILLE, NC 28803